 A study of social science research methodology.
 The course covers survey research, sampling, techniques, questionnaire construction, data analysis, computer applications, and proposal writing.

-Prerequisite: SOCI 335 and SOCI 503 Or equivalent statistics courses or permission of instructor
+Prerequisite: SOCI 335 and SOCI 503 or equivalent statistics courses or permission of instructor the tools to critically examine theoretical paradigms and methodological techniques in the field.

 SOCI 591 - Family Analysis and Research